newedition994/cli-data-gem-assessment-v-000/weather_forecast/NOTES.md

 Forecast project structure
  - welcome the user
+ - give a list of popular cities
+ - ask for a number
+ - go to more information (temperature, humidity, windSpeed)
+ - loop back to list
+ - get another number or current location or exit
  - ask user for latitude
  - ask user for longitude
  - latitude and longitude into the scraper link